 A few weeks later my application was accepted, and I was on my way to becoming a secondary school Teacher of design and technology.
 Over the Spring/Summer of 2020, I took a 12-week part-time ‘Subject Knowledge Enhancement’ course to get me up to speed with my speciality, which truly prepared me for starting as a trainee in the September.
-Since starting the course, we have been assigned a Subject Knowledge tutor and individual mentor to help promote our curriculum and personal development.
-These key people soon became my inspiration and I have learnt most of what I know now from them.
-The support you get on the course is incredible – every tutor is well aware of our workload, balancing our SCITT curriculum with lesson planning, and ensuring that our well-being is being supported as well as our professional development.
-During the pandemic, times have been tough for teachers, but the SCITT never forgot about the trainees.
-We had many fun, well-being focussed sessions, to ensure we were all getting on ok at home as well as reassuring us on our return back to face-to-face learning after a fair few months of remote.
+Since starting the course, I have been assigned an individual mentor to help promote my curriculum and personal development.
+This person soon became my inspiration and I have learnt most of what I know now from them.
+The support you get on the course is incredible – every tutor is well aware of our workload, balancing our ITE curriculum with lesson planning, and ensuring that our well-being is being supported as well as our professional development.
+During the pandemic, times have been tough for teachers, but the college never forgot about the trainees.
+We had many fun, well-being focussed sessions, to ensure we were all getting on ok at home as well as reassuring us on our return back to face-to-face learning after a few months of remote tuition.

-Alongside Subject Knowledge sessions, we have been taught how to teach our subject by a team of highly knowledgeable practioners.
+We have been supported in teaching our subject by a team of highly knowledgeable practioners.
 We have had sessions on classroom management and behaviour, how students learn, understanding the needs of all students, including SEND pupils, metacognition and pedagogical approaches to teaching and learning.
-With the fantastic support and guidance from the SCITT team, I have found myself constantly evolving, using my feedback as a way to improve and refine my teaching style.
+With the fantastic support and guidance from the training team, I have found myself constantly evolving, using my feedback as a way to improve and refine my teaching style.

-All the years that I mourned my choice of undergraduate degree seems ridiculous to think of now, and it’s all thanks to Landau Forte SCITT Derby, if they had passed me by, at the Train to Teach event like all those other providers and not given me the opportunity to prove that I am capable of taking on a teaching role, then I would not be standing where I am now, almost 3 months away from completing my training with the full-time job of my dreams secured for next year.
+All the years that I mourned my choice of undergraduate degree seems ridiculous to think of now, and it’s all thanks to Landau Forte teacher training.
+If they had passed me by, at the Train to Teach event like all those other providers and not given me the opportunity to prove that I am capable of taking on a teaching role, then I would not be standing where I am now, almost 3 months away from completing my training with the full-time job of my dreams secured for next year.